ScriptFUSION/Porter/README.md

 Durability
 ----------

 Porter automatically retries connections when an exception occurs during `Connector::fetch`.
 This helps mitigate intermittent network conditions that cause temporary data fetch failures.
-The number of retry attempts can be configured by calling the `setMaxFetchAttempts` method of an [`Specification`](#import-specifications).
+The number of retry attempts can be configured by calling the `setMaxFetchAttempts` method of an [`Import`](#import-specifications).

 The default exception handler, `ExponentialSleepFetchExceptionHandler`, causes a failed fetch to pause the entire program for a series of increasing delays, doubling each time.
 Given that the default number of retry attempts is *five*, the exception handler may be called up to *four* times, delaying each retry attempt for ~0.1, ~0.2, ~0.4, and finally, ~0.8 seconds.
 After the fifth and final failure, `FailingTooHardException` is thrown.